KasparEtter/ef1p/pages/email/email.md

    TLS uses a [Diffie–Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
    to derive a session key, which is then used to encrypt and authenticate all messages.
-   By choosing `ChannelBinding: hash(SessionKey)`, we can even prevent a man-in-the-middle who compromised the private key of the server's certificate.
+   By choosing `ChannelBinding: hash(SessionKey)`, we can detect a man-in-the-middle who compromised the private key of the server's certificate.
    Either the TLS connections from the client to the attacker and from the attacker to the server have different session keys, or the attacker can neither decrypt nor modify the communication between the client and the server.